benjamin-klamerek/fantasy-realm-scoring/README.md

 - fix layout about card/suit selection on horizontal mode
 - Review main screen (color icon), fix layout on horizontal mode
 - In parameters menu, propose a testing screen for quick scanning
-- learn how to add UI testing in Android
-- code refactoring about scanning rules (to select the best card from title)